-Don't forget that the cadence at a micro-level – not just the macro – is also important.
+Don't forget that the cadence at a micro-level – not just the macro – is also essential.
 The serial position effect (embedded below) demonstrates that we inherently learn and retain the first few and last few items discussed.
-By using, perhaps, a Pomodoro Technique™ with short breaks in-between, we can encourage a greater retention rate of materials by splitting lecture up into ~45 minute segments with ~10-15 minutes of break in-between.
+By using, perhaps, a Pomodoro Technique™ with short breaks in-between, we can encourage a higher retention rate of materials by splitting lecture up into ~45-minute segments with ~10-15 minutes of break in-between.

-Following these paradigms, we will work through lots of exercises and challenges throughout most lectures, and follow an objective-based path that keeps us focused and effective.
+Following these paradigms, we will work through lots of exercises and challenges throughout most lectures, and follow an objective-based path that keeps us focused and productive.